 This book is part of an integrated educational package.
 A Student Manual has been extensively rewritten and provides additional review problems with fully worked solutions.
 Students are strongly recommended to purchase the Student Manual, which complements this book.
-In addition, the Instructor's Manual provides suggested solutions to the questions at the end of each chapter that are prefixed by the term 'IM.'
+In addition, the Instructor's Manual provides suggested solutions to the questions at the end of each chapter that are prefixed by the term 'IM'.
 The solutions to these questions are not available to students.
 The Instructor's Manual can be downloaded free by lecturers.
-Case studies are also available for students and lecturers to access on the accompanying Course-Mate digital support resources for this book.
-Case study teaching notes are available only to lecturers.

-Also available to lecturers is an Examview[®] testbank offering 1800+questions and answers tailored to the content of the book, for use in classroom assessment.
+Also available to lecturers is a Cognero testbank offering 1800+questions and answers tailored to the content of the book, for use in classroom assessment.